cdubach/academic-kickstart/content/cs_minor/index.md

 # Completing the CS minor form

-When completing the form, fill up as much as possible and pay attend to all the instructions.
+When completing the form, fill up as much as possible and pay attention to all the instructions.
 In particular:
 * if you are listing a course that you haven't taken yet, leave the Grade column empty
 * if credit overlap is permitted and a course credit overlap, indicate it in the comments